katysaintin/KatyInControl/episodes/S1E03_Part2_Biodiversity.md

 > Narrative frame: Jean-Michel Chaize's "biodiversity" quote as the spine.
 > The bee metaphor (Andy Götz, LinkedIn) as Katy's role in the story.
 > Technical anchor: the Tango DB + Phoebus POC — the bridge that exists.
+> Closing image: the Keck Telescope — the same code, pointing at the stars.
 >
 > Interview guests for Part 2:
 >   — Bob Dalesio (EPICS) ✅ — Q4, Q5